bachelor-2014/report/v2/human_interaction.md

 frameworks doing identical or similar things.
 The EvoBot client does not require very exotic features in this regard, but must at a minimum support calls against a REST and web socket server as well as provide support for constructing a reasonably looking GUI.
-No member of the team has extensive flair for UI- or aesthetic design, so any help in this regard is a plus.
+No member of the team has extensive flair for GUI design, so any help in this regard is a plus.

 If nothing is to be installed on the computer of the user, JavaScript seems the obvious choice, as this runs in every (reasonably) modern browser.
 Alternatives